innovationinsoftware/microservices-practical/labs/day3/guestbook-aks.md

 export LOCATION="eastus"
 ```

-Note: Replace `YOUR_INITIALS` with your actual initials in the commands above.
+Note: Replace `YOUR_INITIALS` with your actual initials (in lower case) in the commands above.

 ## Step 1: Create Project Directory